nist/coding-interview/tools/git.md

 **11.Where is the configuration ?**
 `.git/config`
 **12.What does git blame ?**
+Show the last commit and commiter for each line of the specified file.
 **13.What is a git hook ?**
 A way to execute code when a action is done, like when code is pushed to the repository.
 **14.What are GitHub actions ?**